mybooking-es/mybooking-camper/README.md

 * Automatic contact form
 * Booking calendar via Mybooking's `product_id`

-Aditionally creates a shortcode that you can place anywhere in order to show the last six posts.
+Additionally creates a shortcode that you can place anywhere in order to show the last six posts.

 Works best with Mybooking Theme but is also compatible with Neve and Storefront by now.
 We are working on more theme compatibilities.